Mint-OS/Mint-OS/README.md

 Lineage with extra Mint (Personal fork of LineageOS with various tweaks that never get into offical Lineage)
 ## Features
 - Optimized Android Runtime (kanged from mvaisakh's AOSP 10 for Cedric)

-- microG Support (Patches mostly come from the microG project) More to come :D
+- [NOT YET] microG Support (Patches mostly come from the microG project)

+More to come :D
 ## Build
 - Prepare for building LineageOS, and stop BEFORE doing repo sync